 According to legend, the Rock of Cashel appeared when the devil took a bite from the mountain known as the Devil’s Bit and supposedly spat it back out.
 It landed in the middle of Tipperary’s countryside and became the Rock of Cashel.
 A thousand years of Ireland’s history are reflected in the ruins at The Rock of Cashel.

 This was an amazing stop and worth the time to walk through history and just imagine what it must have been like back then.
-You can find out more information about visiting this ruin Rock of Cashel.
+You can find out more information about visiting Rock of Cashel.